brenmcnamara/ML/papers/004/README.md

 ## 4. What is your analysis of the identified problem, idea, and evaluation?

+The problem of having a generalized optimization algorithm is an important one.
+The authors approached this by analyzing the desirable and undesirable attributes of existing optimization algorithms and showing that Adam is, in theory, an improvements along these attributes.
+Overall, the theoretical justifications behind Adam are compelling.
+These include: moment estimation, bias correction, and automated step-size annealing.

+The evaluation was thorough.
+The authors tested their algorithm against a few popular alternatives.
+The comparison explored stationary and non-stationary objectives, the domains of computer vision and natural language understanding, and convergence in earlier and later epochs.
+Separately, Adam was compared with and without bias correction.

+Overall, Adam outperformed RMSProp, AdaGrad, and SGDNestrov across all experiment criteria that were reported.
+Also, bias correction was shown to provide added stability during training.

 ## 5. What are the contributions?

+1. The primary contribution of this paper is a superior optimization algorithm that outperforms existing solutions and can generalize well to many problem domains within deep learning.

+2. This paper explores the use of bias correction when performing parameter updates and provide a clear analysis with experimentation elaborating the benefits of using bias correction.

+3. An alternative form of Adam, called AdaMax, which uses an infinity norm instead of the second moment (see section 7.1).
+Some theoretical justification was given to this algorithm, but the algorithm itself was not included in the primary experimentation.

+4. The authors also briefly discuss temporal averaging (see section 7.2).
+The justification for this is that last few iterations of training are noisy due to stochastic sampling, so to correct for this, a moving average could be used for parameter updates.
+This theory was not tested in the experiments conducted for this paper.

 ## 6. What are future directions for this research?

+1. Experiment with AdaMax.
+AdaMax is purposed in this paper without any experimentation.
+It would be interesting to see how this algorithm compares to the standard Adam algorithm along multiple domains and non-stationary objectives.

+2. Experiment with temporal averaging.
+The authors propose temporal averaging as a solution to stabalizing training on the last few iterations.
+This could be tested against the standard Adam algorithm.
+During experimentation, the theory that temporal averaging provides stability at the end of training should be tested.
+Are there alternative solutions to this problem other than temporal averaging?

+3. In section 6.3, where the authors discuss the results of experimenting with convolutional neural networks, the following statement is made: "We notice the second moment estimate ... vanishes to zero after a few epochs and is dominated by the epsilon in algorithm 1.
+The second moment estimate is ... a poor approximation to the geometry of the cost function in CNN's compared to fully connected network[s] from section 6.2".
+This statement is not followed up by any proposal of a solution.
+What alternatives could there be to using the second moment estimation?
+Could this be a good use-case for the AdaMax algorithm?
+Would there need to be domain-specific adjustments to the optimization algorithms that account for specialized network geometries, or could there be a more general approach to working around this limitation?

 ## 7. What questions are you left with?

+1. Are their domain-specific optimization algorithms that outperform Adam for specific neural net architectures?
+All the optimization algorithms in the experiments were general-purpose optimization algorithms, but could there be, for example, an optimization algorithm specifically suited for recurrent neural networks?

+2. In section 7.1, during a discussion of AdaMax, the authors point out that variants of the L2 norm "become numerically unstable for large p.
+However, in the special case where we let p approach infinity, a surprisingly simple and stable algorithm emerges.
+As a point of clarification, what do the authors mean by the word "unstable" used in this context?

 ## 8. What is your take-away message from this paper?

+Adam is a new optimization algorithm for gradient-based training of deep neural networks.
+The algorithm is a combination of two existing solution: AdaGrad and RMSProp.
+It has many advantages over existing algorithms, including automated step size annealing and bounding, better training under sparse gradients, and invariance to gradient rescaling.

+Aside from the Adam optimization algorithm, this paper explores bias correction and demonstrates its capability of stabalizing parameter updates.